fejlek/Nine-Circles-Statistics/1 First Circle - Linear Regression/First_circle_linear_regression_1.md

 <br/> In this project, we will demonstrate the application of linear
-regression and some of its extensions (we will eventually move to panel-data models, and the final model will be a mixed-effects model).
+regression and some of its extensions (we will eventually move to panel data models, and the final model will be a mixed effects model).
 Our objective will be to build a model for life expectancy using health, immunization, and economic and demographic data about 179 countries.
 We will explore whether the model obtained would be useful for predicting